neutralinojs/neutralinojs.github.io/docs/getting-started/introduction.md

 ## Supported platforms and CPU architectures

 neu CLI provides you pre-built x64 binaries for Linux, macOS, and Windows.
+Additionally, it provides ARM (armhf/arm64) Linux binaries with the Neutralinojs framework v4.6.0 or newer versions.
+We are trying to officially support all popular CPU architectures with the CLI soon!
 However, you can build Neutralinojs binaries from the source on almost all desktop operating systems and CPU architectures out there.

 If you need Neutralinojs binaries for non-x64 CPU, learn how to build Neutralinojs from source